diegomarzo/diegomarzo.github.io/_drafts/2020-07-17-Lightsail-VPN-Client.md

 ...
 ```

-So, with this we are done!
+So, with this, we are done!
 Our LightSail Instance is secured and hooked up to our VPN!

 ![image](/images/ls/ls-logo.png)